 - Trollhunters (2016): as James Lake

 - Thoroughbreds (2018): as Tim - this was his last role; he died two weeks after filming

 - Adorkable: Yelchin would commonly play characters who are either sensitive, shy, or quiet ones such as his take on Clumsy in the Live-Action films based on The Smurfs by Sony Pictures between 2011 and 2013.

 - Adorably Precocious Child: Many of his early roles.
 He still had it when he plays Chekov.

 - Children Are Innocent: Of his earliest works, this trope is most noticeable in Delivering Milo and Hearts in Atlantis.

-- Coming-of-Age Story: Many of his roles are in these.
+- Coming-of-Age Story: Many of his roles were in these.

-- Ooh, Me Accent's Slipping: He has a tendency to speak extra slowly and clearly in some of his earlier roles to mask his very thick California accent.
+- Ooh, Me Accent's Slipping: He had a tendency to speak extra slowly and clearly in some of his earlier roles to mask his very thick California accent.